Goal Zero Yeti vs Tesla Powerwalls Specs & Uses

 Powering an entire home requires more storage capacity than the Goal Zero Yeti batteries provide.
 On average, homeowners use about 915 kWh per month, which equals about 30 kWh per day.

-One Powerwall 2 can produce 13.5 kWh, which means an average home would need two Powerwalls for whole house battery backup.
+One Powerwall 2 can produce 13.5 kWh, which means an average home would need two Powerwalls for whole-house battery backup.
 However, if the homeowner only wanted to offset electricity use or store power for evening use, a single Powerwall works.

 Comparing Solar Battery Specs

-Once you understand your needs, determining which battery backup option works best boils down to specs of the battery.
+Once you understand your needs, determining which battery backup option works best boils down to the specs of the battery.